the-moisrex/webpp/webpp/README.md

 The `Protocol` instantiates the `Application` so it does have access to it.

 There can be more than one _protocol_ inside an executable.
-For example you can accept request from a FastCGI on port 2020, and at the same time you can accept HTTP request on port 80.
+For example, you can accept request from a FastCGI on port 2020, and at the same time you can accept HTTP request on port 80.

 ### Applications
-`Application`s are the struct that the user will create. it  _might_ includes:
+`Application`s are the struct that the user will create.
+It  _might_ include:

  - A `Router` and its `Route`s, `Context` and its extensions
  - templated operator()